reactjs/react.dev/content/docs/addons-animation.md

 </ReactTransitionGroup>
 ```

 This only works when you are animating a single child in and out, such as a collapsible panel.
 This approach wouldn't work when animating multiple children or replacing the single child with another child, such as an image carousel.
-For an image carousel, while the current image is animating out, another image will animate in, so `<ReactTransitionGroup>` needs to give them a common DOM parent.
+For an image carousel, while the current image is animating out, another image will animate in, so `<ReactTransitionGroup />` needs to give them a common DOM parent.
 You can't avoid the wrapper for multiple children, but you can customize the wrapper with the `component` prop as described above.

 * * *